vking12/vking12.github.io/README.md

 functionality like the ability to choose specific dates as well as whatever mode you would like to see them in.
 I call it God Mode.

+touch_screen: Just messing around with some of the functionality of anime.js, definitely will implement some sort of website using the functionality from this library.

 Most of my projects will be linked here.